 What is Crowdfunding?

 Crowdfunding is an exciting concept, and it's considered an alternative form of finance.
-People have brilliant projects, but no funds to grow their ideas turn to people, or let's say crowds here, to help them in achieving their goals.
+People have brilliant projects, but no funds to grow their ideas turn to people, or let's say crowds here, to help them achieve their goals.

 Apart from getting the funds needed to build their projects, people get a sign of support to continue their dreams.
 If someone is willingly investing in something you have created would be a massive boost of confidence to keep going.